opensourcecorp/oscar/README.md

 ## Roadmap

 * Add `VERSION` check comparing to `main` as a CI task
+* Add check for changelog Markdown file that matches what's in `VERSION` (we should also use that file as the exact GH Release post contents)
 * Workstation setup
   * Have `oscar` manage Makefiles, dotfiles, etc.
 * CI additions